-A somewhat buried, three-paragraph pay-for in last year’s new healthcare legislation has been approved by the Senate for repeal, much to the relief of the nation’s small businesses and their advocates.
+A somewhat buried, three-paragraph pay-for in last year’s new healthcare legislation has been approved by the Senate for repeal, much to the relief of the nation’s small businesses opportunities and their advocates.
 The provision would have required companies to report to the IRS payments of more than $600 per year made to any vendor, creating a compliance nightmare for small businesses in particular.

 Initially designed to both fight tax fraud and raise money to implement healthcare reform, the provision very quickly became unpopular with both parties once the potential ramifications for small businesses became apparent.
 Given that the House already passed it and the Senate’s 87 to 12 vote to do the same just last week, the repeal bill will now go to the President for his consideration.